-The Daily Republic could probably get on the BUFF bus as well by helping out on advertising.
+The Daily Republic could probably get on the BUFF bus by helping out with advertising.
 Stimulated businesses buy ads.

-All non profits should get on board also because discretionary dollars funneled to them do so only after the homestead coffers are full.
+All nonprofits should get on board also because discretionary dollars funneled to them do so only after the homestead coffers are full.

 Penny passers and burger buyers alike, get on the BUFF bus.
-Call Cynthia Garcia at 428 7041 and see how you can help Fairfield help itself.
+Call Cynthia Garcia at 428-7041 and see how you can help Fairfield help itself.
 Investing your retail dollars locally collectively is in essence investing in us.

-Dr. Kevin Ryan is a retired Colonel, physician, musician and author who lives in Fairfield.
+Dr. Kevin Ryan is a retired colonel, physician, musician and author who lives in Fairfield.
 Reach him at ryan_k@comcast.net.